Hermanya/react-lean-analytics/README.md

 ### Using weights

-With 3 variants, the default weight for each one will be 0.3

-> **The sum of variants weights can't be greater than 1.**
+Weights are proportional.
+The default weight for each variant is 1.
+If you want to make a variant to be chosen more often, give it a "heavier" weight.

 ```tsx
 import * as React from 'react'